Why Small Business Tax Planning Is Essential in 2026

 - Cannot deduct more than your net profit

-- Cannot deduct if eligible for employer plan (yours or spouse's)
+- Cannot deduct if eligible for an employer plan (yours or spouse's)

 - Deduction taken on Form 1040, Schedule 1 (not Schedule C)